 - The chairs notify candidate, in writing, of the department’s action within 5 working days of department meeting.

-- Dean notifies candidate within 10 days of final decision on reappointment with tenure, and promotions involving tenured ranks, where both the department and decanal levels are negative, excluding cases being considered under rank review provision.
+- Dean notifies candidate within 10 days of final decision on promotion, where both the department and decanal levels are negative, excluding cases being considered under rank review provision.

-- The Dean’s Office sends packet to Chancellor’s Office for final review before being sent up to the Office of the Executive Vice President for Academic Affairs.
+- Dean’s Office sends packet to the Chancellor’s Office for final review.

 Updates Faculty Survey and general initial promotional paperwork.